AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 ## Introduction

-This user guide explains the functionalities of the MTN MTN Auto Tup-up application as it runs on PWA web portal.
+This user guide explains the functionalities of the MTN Auto Tup-up application as it runs on PWA web portal.
 MTN Auto Tup-up solution is an innovative product designed to provide convenience in airtime vending by automating and regulating the airtime recharge process.

 The solution allows subscribers to setup automatic airtime recharge as soon as their airtime gets below a specified threshold and terminate after a set maximum airtime has been received over an interval.
 The solution has other features such as Scheduling Airtime and Instant Airtime Recharge.

 ## Access to MTN Auto Tup-up

-To access MTN MTN Auto Tup-up, the user is required to launch the application on a web browser [***insert web url***], the application supports a wide range of browser but users can get the best experience on Google Chrome and Mozilla Firefox browsers.
+To access MTN Auto Tup-up, the user is required to launch the application on a web browser [***insert web url***], the application supports a wide range of browser but users can get the best experience on Google Chrome and Mozilla Firefox browsers.
 The minimum supported versions are as follows:
 - Chrome 72 -- 29/01/2019,
 - Firefox 65 -- 29/01/2019
 - Safari(desktop) El Sierra -- 22/07/2019